bethsmith0623/SEI-CC_4/work/w07/d5/04-django-intro.md

 $ pip3 install Django
 ```

 By default, Django uses a lightweight database called SQLite.
-However, it's not supported by most hosting services (Heroku, etc.).
+However, SQLLite is not appropriate for production use because it's considered not to be scalable (for example, only one user/request can access the database at a time).

 Therefore, from the start, we'll be following the better practice of using a more capable database by configuring each of our Django projects to work with PostgreSQL.